Baby’s First Visit

 A dental home is a place where comprehensive, continuously accessible, coordinated, compassionate oral health care is available and delivered by qualified child health specialists.
 Establishing a dental home is a more cost-effective and higher quality oral health care alternative to emergency care situations because dental problems can be prevented or detected before they develop into more serious conditions.
 Also, the dentist is able to coordinate oral health care needs among dental specialists, pediatricians, ENTs, and other medical specialists.

-Both my assistants and I do a lot of talking with the parents at the first visit but I do also like to look at the child’s teeth.
+We do a lot of talking with the parents at the first visit but we also like to look at the child’s teeth.
 Baby teeth are important even though they will be lost because they allow for proper eating, space positioning for permanent teeth, and help proper jaw bone development.
-The infant and toddler exams take place in private rooms where I am able to bypass the potentially intimidating exam in a dental chair in favor of a more comforting “knee-to-knee” exam.
+The infant and toddler exams take place in private rooms where we are able to bypass the potentially intimidating exam in a dental chair in favor of a more comforting “knee-to-knee” exam.
 For a knee-to-knee exam, the child sits in his/her parent’s lap and the parent can lean the child’s head back towards the dentist’s lap for a quick examination of the teeth and jaws.
-This allows me to determine if there are any signs of dental disease present and I can even sometimes make some early predictions on the need for orthodontics in the future.
+This allows us to determine if there are any signs of dental disease present and we can even sometimes make some early predictions on the need for orthodontics in the future.
 We can also demonstrate proper brushing technique for your child so that you can keep his/her teeth properly cleaned at home.
 Our ultimate goal for the first visit is to make your child associate the dental office with a friendly, welcoming environment for future visits.